MikePacey/Lancaster-HEC/docs/software/matlab.rst

 .. code-block:: console

-  module add R
+  module add matlab

-Using the module's primary name on its own will result in the defalt version of R being used.
+Using the module's primary name on its own will result in the defalt version of matlab being used.
 To see what other versions of matlab are currently available, type:

 .. code-block:: console